Braden-Preston/scribe/README.md

 ### 📚 Style Guide

-The app uses Alpine as its framework.
-Out of the box, it does not have a concept of "components" like React or Vue.
-So to create elements, we use a render function that returns a string.
-From there, Alpine binds the markup to reactive data.
+Alpine is the perfect UI framework - but out of the box, it does not have a concept of components like React or Vue.
+So to create "components", we use a render function that returns an html string.
+From there, Alpine binds the markup to its reactive data.

 The render function `html`, is a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which allows you to use JSX-like syntax to define a component.
-The concept comes from Make sure you have the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) installed first.
-It will provided syntax highlighting and formatting for `html`.
+The concept comes from [lit-html](https://lit-html.polymer-project.org/guide) and others.
+Make sure you have the [lit-html extension](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) installed first.
+It will provide syntax highlighting and formatting for `html`.

-`html` is provided by Preact's `htm` library, which provies JSX without a build step.
+The `html` render function is provided by Preact's `htm` and `vhtml`, which provides the JSX syntax without a build step.
 See the [full documentation](https://github.com/developit/htm) to see everything that is possible.

-`tw`, `css` & `apply` are provided by [twind](https://twind.dev/), which provides unlimited [tailwind](https://tailwindcss.com/) styles on demand within the browser.
+`tw`, `css` & `apply` are provided by [twind](https://twind.dev/), and fulfill all styling needs in the app.
+Twind provides unlimited [tailwind](https://tailwindcss.com/) styles on demand in the browser.

 #### Component Example